Thunderstrom

 • Lightning is five times hotter than the surface of the sun, reaching temperatures of up to 30,000°C (54,000°F).

-• The Earth experiences approximately 16 million thunderstorms per year.
+• The earth experiences approximately 16 million thunderstorms per year.

 • Tropical regions see the most thunderstorms, with locations like Florida and the Congo Basin experiencing the highest frequency.